philparzer/localised-website-test/README.md

 ___________________________

-## TODOs
+## TODOs for 1.0

-- implement next project button and nim
+- implement next project button
 - change data structure and html so adding more projects takes less time